-4. “The Arts” is a place for reflections on how our experiences of the arts can be spiritually enriching, opening us to a more full appreciation of who we are and all of life.
+The Arts: Our experiences of the arts can be spiritually enriching, opening us to a more full appreciation of who we are and all of life.
 As we stretch towards artistic expression, it can help us to communicate with others in creative ways.
-I will be sharing some of my own art and over time include some ways to encourage you to express yourself artistically. http://www.lynnunderwood.com/category/the-arts
+I am sharing some of my own art and include ways to encourage you to express yourself artistically. http://www.lynnunderwood.com/category/the-arts